Typeform/embed/packages/embed/README.md

 # 🛠 Typeform Vanilla Embed Library

-**Typeform/embed** is the core embed library that lets you embed typeforms to your website using vanilla Javascript.
+**Typeform/embed** is the core embed library that lets you embed typeforms to your website using vanilla JavaScript.

 ## Installation